devopsguytm/image-promotion/README.md

 On OpenShift `test` cluster :
 ```
+oc config use-context <test-cluster-context>
 oc new-project ci-env
 oc new-project stage-env
 ```

 On OpenShift `production` cluster :
 ```
+oc config use-context <production-cluster-context>
 oc new-project prod-env
 ```

-3. We will create the Strapi image in OpenShift TEST cluster and  promote the image in OpenShift PROD cluster, therefore we need to link these 2 clusters.
-This is done by generating a serviceaccount login token from the OpenShift PROD cluster.
+3. We will create the Strapi image in OpenShift test cluster and  promote the image in OpenShift production cluster, therefore we need to link these 2 clusters.
+This is done by generating a serviceaccount login token from the OpenShift production cluster.
 This token must be saved on OpenShift cluster as a secret (eg. os-prod-cluster).
-Another token muste be generatd for OpenShift TEST cluster, which will be used for promoting the image using skopeo copy tool.
+Another token muste be generatd for OpenShift test cluster, which will be used for promoting the image using skopeo copy tool.

 On OpenShift `production` cluster :
 ```
+oc config use-context <production-cluster-context>
 oc project prod-env
 token-prod=`oc sa get-token pipeline`
 echo $token-prod